-The Bachelor of Science in Environmental Engineering (BSENVE) program focues specifically on two of the department's six areas of engineering emphasis (environmental and water engineering), specifically concerning engineered and natural systems and processes, and hydrology and hydrodynamics.
-The BSENVE degree is appropriate for students who have strong science background and wish to pursue envrionmental engineering in greater depth.
+The Bachelor of Science in Environmental Engineering (BSENVE) program focuses specifically on two of the department's six areas of engineering emphasis: environmental and hydrology and hydrodynamics.
+The BSENVE degree is appropriate for students who have a strong science background and wish to pursue environmental engineering in greater depth.

-Students complete roughly 90 credits of general education courses, depending on course options selected.
-Students will typically complete the major of these classes in the freshmen and sophomore years.
+Students complete roughly 90 credits of General Education courses, depending on course options selected.
+Students will typically complete the majority of these classes in the freshmen and sophomore years.

 BSENVE sample four-year plan

 View a sample year-by-year plan to help you schedule and complete the required courses and electives in four years.